 (Read John 5:1-9)

 John gives clear identity and mission of Jesus in his gospel.
-The healing of sick was the fulfillment of prophecy about the mission of the Messiah (Isaiah 35:6).
+The healing of sick man was the fulfillment of prophecy of the mission of the Messiah (Isaiah 35:6).
 It is the declaration that the kingdom of God has begun.
-Jesus healed a man who had been disabled for 38 years on the Sabbath.
+Jesus healed a man on Sabbath who had been disabled for 38 years.
 It happened near the sheep gate, near the pool of Bethesda, which means house of mercy.
 Jesus singled out this man and asked him “Do you want to be healed".
 Jesus wanted him to admit that he is helpless and was in need of healing.
 He showed no appreciation for Jesus in the beginning.
 But Jesus' question must have awakened his hope.
-Only when we admit that we are sinners and in need of salvation, we can be saved.
-Jesus is able and willing to meet our needs.
+Only when we admit that we are sinners and are in need of salvation, we can be saved.
+Jesus is able and willing to meet all our needs.
 Jesus said, "Get up, take up your bed and walk”.
 Jesus knew his problem and gave him the power to obey His command.
 There is power in His word.
 His obedience brought complete and immediate healing.
 Jesus gave him strength to carry his bed and walk.
 He was required to begin a new life and tell others what Christ has done for him.
 This symbolizes our spiritual healing.
-Christ not only saves us from judgment of sin but also from the power of sin.
-Walking symbolizes our spiritual life.
+Christ has not only saved us from judgment of sin but also from the power of sin.
+Walking, symbolizes our spiritual life.
 Those who are saved must grow in the grace and in the knowledge of Jesus Christ.
 We are not only saved by faith but also live by faith.
 Christ does all things for our good and for his glory.
 In Jesus the kingdom of God has come near.
 Pray that God would use you for the kingdom work by giving you opportunities to share the gospel.

 Christ fulfilled the Law: